Thank you and welcome back to the Rush Limbaugh Program.

 Not $40, not $80, not the kind of numbers you've been hearing and been unfortunately been paying.

-$331 generic prescriptions are available for up to a 30-day supply at commonly prescribed dosages for $4.
+331 generic prescriptions are available for up to a 30-day supply at commonly prescribed dosages for $4.

-The first institution to deliver to you, other than if you've been going to Tijuana or coming out of Canada and some of those websites, the first institution to deliver to you in your neighborhood, generic drugs that they're standing behind that have high quality that their whole company is committed to a local private retailer called Walmart.
+The first institution to deliver to you, other than if you've been going to Tijuana or coming out of Canada and some of those websites, the first institution to deliver to you in your neighborhood generic drugs that they're standing behind that have high quality that their whole company is committed to is a local private retailer called Walmart.

 It's absolutely stunning.

-This is the uh national day of rolling this whole thing out, so this may not have hit you yet in your area.
+This is the national day of rolling this whole thing out, so this may not have hit you yet in your area.

-I said, what 49, aren't there fifty?
+I said, 49, aren't there 50?

-North Dakota apparently is not eligible because Walmart for some reason doesn't operate pharmacies in North Dakota.
+North Dakota apparently is not eligible because Walmart, for some reason, doesn't operate pharmacies in North Dakota.

-What is Hillary going to talk about in this presidential campaign if pharmaceuticals are at what is Bush going to talk about with that crazy prescription drug program that he had?
+What is Hillary going to talk about in this presidential campaign if pharmaceuticals are at ⁇ what is Bush going to talk about with that crazy prescription drug program that he had?

 If you just allow private enterprise to produce the product that people want at the price that they can afford to pay, guess what?